osmancakir/osmancakirioblog/content/python/python_1_introduction.md

 Anyways we are going to do some basic calculations, introducing variables and data types in this introduction tutorial.

 Let's Start I am psyched!

+I started to write this tutorial 2 years ago 02 Dec 2018 now I am slowly updating it

 ## Calculations